Claire-Potter/Play-Eternal/README.md

  - The form layout and display is kept as simple as possible to convey the message to the user that it is simple and easy to complete.
  - The name, surname, email, child/children's ages and feedback are added as input elements and are validated as required.
 The feedback on the website, questions and recommendations sections are added as text areas and are not required but optional.
  - This is the area in which a user can ask any questions they may have and provide their own feedback and recommendations which could be featured on the Hear from Each Other Page.
- - The Submit button reflects the same display options as the Learn More button found on the home page.
+ - The Submit button reflects the same display options as the Learn More link found on the home page.

   ### Features Left to Implement
 -   Chat Page